-Rectosigmoid bowel wall thickening with mural oedema and surrounding fat stranding noted.
+Rectosigmoid bowel wall thickening with mural edema and surrounding fat stranding noted.

 Active contrast extravasation on arterial phase with contrast pooling on portovenous phase images consistent active bleeding at the rectosigmoid junction.
 Small amount of free fluid in the pelvis and left inferior paracolic gutter.

 No pneumoperitoneum to suggest perforation.

 - Findings are in keeping with rectosigmoid junction active bleeding.

 - Rectosigmoid bowel wall thickening, consistent with direct trauma to rectum and distal sigmoid colon.

 2 case question available